Agricultural University of Kraków

 The Agricultural University of Kraków (Polish: Uniwersytet Rolniczy im.
 Hugona Kołłątaja w Krakowie), located in Kraków, Poland, became a university by decree of the Council of Ministers as of 28 September 1972.
 Formerly, it was known as the Higher College of Agriculture, as well as other names, since its establishment in 1890.
 The university is named after the prominent Polish constitutional reformer and educationalist Hugo Kołłątaj.

 History

-As early as 1776 the university's patron Hugo Kołłątaj, then a member of the National Education Commission, postulated creating a Department of Agriculture as part of the reformed Cracow Academy.
+As early as 1776 the university's patron Hugo Kołłątaj, then a member of the National Education Commission, postulated creating a Department of Agriculture as part of the reformed Kraków Academy.
 The department existed for a very short period between 1806 and 1809 due to the partitions of Poland that ended the existence of the sovereign Polish state.
 Over 80 years later, a three-year Agricultural Study was established at the Faculty of Philosophy of the Jagiellonian University in 1890, at the Collegium Iuridicum.